 PROTECT YOURSELF AND OTHERS -- Some welding, cutting, and gouging processes are noisy and require ear protection.
 The arc, like the sun, emits ultraviolet (UV) and other radiation and can injure skin and eyes.
 Hot metal can cause burns.
-Training in the proper use of the processes and equipment is essential to prevent accidents.
+Training in the proper use of the processes and equipment is essential cidents.
 Therefore: